Pull Your Own Wagon

 Hi, I'm Gertrude (Gertie) and

 I needed to catch up on my sleep.
 Plus, getting along with my new sisters wore me out.
-Both are bigger than me and one thought and still does that she is the boss of me and one is like a mom and makes me feel secure.
+Both are bigger than me and one thinks she is the boss of me and one is like a mom and makes me feel safe.

 As my confidence grew, I became my own boss of me.
 Every once in a while the bully still picks on me.
 Once I unloaded my wagon that was filled with scary things and loaded it up with feeling good, thinking good things, and having fun, I decided to help all those out there that have had bad things happen or have bullies pick on them.